 Trailhead Info for this Hike

-Description: Small lot.
+Small lot.
 5-6 cars tops.
-If full, do not park on road; come back another time.
+Important: if the lot is full, do not park on road, just come back another time.

 Pretty good throughout.
 (It’s close to Woodstock.)
 My network is Verizon.
 YMMV.